-International students face a multitude of adjustment issues.
-A clear, complete, orientation to the program, its policies, the host institution (if applicable) and to the surrounding community and possible cross-cultural issues assists students in functioning in their new environment.
+All incoming students benefit from a clear and complete orientation to the program, its policies, and the host institution (if applicable).
+This might include, but is not limited to, information about transportation, safety, housing and meals, health care, as well as the schedule for reporting, testing, placement, and classes.
 The students' orientation must include written information about instructional style and content, academic expectations, appropriate student conduct, and student responsibility to maintain enrollment status in good standing.
 The orientation program must offer continuing support to both new and longer-term students.